Hey there, creative minds! Today, we’re diving into the world of levers – a simple yet fascinating tool that can make any school project a hit.

 Miniature Shovel Lever

 Craft a tiny shovel using a spoon and a pencil to explore a third-class lever.
 It’s a fun way to dig into the mechanics of everyday tools.
+You can find more back-to-school craft ideas to keep the learning going.

 Bottle Opener Trick

 Show off your skills by turning a simple bottle opener into a lever demonstration.
 It’s a cool way to highlight a second-class lever in a familiar setting.
+If you enjoy clever mechanical projects, check out these creative DIY gate latch ideas for your home.

 Claw Hammer Lever